freesuraj/first_app/README.md

 ### Hello
-This is a first tutorial app on *Ruby on Rails* (to be hosted on heroku)
+This is a first tutorial app on *Ruby on Rails* (to be hosted on heroku).

+	This code is hosted in BitBucket as well.